matttm/blood-bank-svc/README.md

-# blood-bank-api
+# blood-bank-svc

+Development: Active

 ## Description

-A web API for a blood bank with auto deploy to a lambda
+A web service that is directly invoked by SQS events.
+This service is the delegate for all non-safe blood bank requests.

 ## Getting Started